holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Clean-up-environment.md

 Performs a best effort revert of changes made to this host by `kubeadm init`

-    sudo kubeadm reset --kubeconfig="$HOME/.kube/config"
+    sudo kubeadm reset --kubeconfig="/etc/kubernetes/admin.conf"

 `--kubeconfig=string`: Delete the kubeconfig file to use when talking to the cluster.
 If the flag is not set, a set of standard locations can be searched for an existing kubeconfig file.
-(Default: `/etc/kubernetes/admin.conf`)
+(If you config to `non-root user` after `kubeadm init`, don't forget to also delete `$HOME/.kube/config`)

 The reset process does not reset or clean up iptables rules or IPVS tables.
 If you wish to reset iptables, you must do so manually as we do in [Remove the node](#remove-the-node).